-- Impact: Will vary by DNO as the existing approaches to curtailment information are different - Timing: ED1

-Cost: Will vary by DNO.
-Will also depend on the solutions identified for implementation in ED1 Public Consultation
+- Impact: Will vary by DNO as the existing approaches to curtailment information are different - Timing: ED1 - Cost: Will vary by DNO.
+Will also depend on the solutions identified for implementation in ED1

-Ref Product Element Activities Duration Timeline Deliverables Stakeholder Engagement Approval A Agree a Curtailment Information Strategy with stakeholders Workshop and / or consultation with stakeholders to agree the approach to improving curtailment information and the principles to be used e.g. user-friendly data; data ownership & management; data governance; transparency etc. 2 months Jan - Feb 2021 Report that captures the principles underpinning improvements to curtailment data provision and sets out the delivery approach up to end ED1.
-(Feb 21) Advisory Group FC(ANM) Asset owners FSPs Market Platform developers WS1A and ON Steering Group В Determine stakeholder curtailment data needs to end ED1 Determine the information required and how it should be delivered in order to: 1. improve FC(ANM) opportunities in flexible services and revenue stacking; and 2. create additional services for Flexibility Service Providers (FSP) - replacing curtailments needs with flexibility products.
-2 months March- April 2021 Report that captures the stakeholders' key requirements: e.g. which data sets are required, information granularity, frequency, reviews etc. (Apr 21) Advisory Group FC(ANM) Asset owners FSPs Ofgem WS1A and ON Steering Group С Capture current curtailment information availability Update / expand on the ENA ONP "DNO Provision of Constraint Information" (Dec 2018) report 3 months Jan - Mar 2021 Revised ONP "DNO Provision of Constraint Information" report (Mar 21) DNOs WS1A and ON Team D Compare current curtailment information provision with stakeholder needs identified in B Complete a gap analysis and working with stakeholders agree priorities for a delivery plan 3 months May - July 2021 Gap analysis of future needs with current curtailment information; and priorities identified.
-(Jul 21) Advisory Group FC(ANM) Asset owners FSPs Market Platform developers WS1A and ON Team
+Ref Product Element Activities Duration Timeline Deliverables Stakeholder Engagement Approval A Agree a Curtailment Information Workshop and / or consultation with stakeholders to agree the approach to 4 months Feb - May 2021 Report that captures the principles underpinning Advisory Group WS1A and ON Steering Group

+Strategy with stakeholders improving curtailment information and the principles to be used e.g. user-friendly data; data ownership & management; data governance; transparency etc. improvements to curtailment data provision and sets out the delivery approach up to end ED1.
+(May 21) FC(ANM) Asset owners FSPs Market Platform developers В Determine stakeholder curtailment data needs to end ED1 Determine the information required and how it should be delivered in order to: 1. improve FC(ANM) opportunities in flexible services and revenue stacking; and 2. create additional services for Flexibility Service Providers (FSP) - replacing curtailments needs with flexibility products.
+3 months March- May 2021 Report that captures the stakeholders' key requirements: e.g. which data sets are required, information granularity, frequency, reviews etc. (May 21) Advisory Group FC(ANM) Asset owners FSPs Ofgem WS1A and ON Steering Group C Capture current curtailment information availability Update / expand on the ENA ONP "DNO Provision of Constraint Information"(Dec 2018) report 3 months Jan - Mar 2021 Revised ONP "DNO Provision of Constraint Information" report (Mar 21) DNOs WS1A and ON Team D Compare current curtailment information provision with stakeholder needs identified in B Complete a gap analysis and working with stakeholders agree priorities for a delivery plan 3 months May - July 2021 Gap analysis of future needs with current curtailment information; and priorities identified.
+(Jul 21) Advisory Group FC(ANM) Asset owners FSPs Market Platform developers WS1A and ON Team E Develop prioritised plan to address gaps Review potential solutions / optioneering with delivery timeframes ahead of ED2 Aug - Dec 2021 Consult with stakeholders on the proposed targeted plan to deliver improvements in the provision of curtailment information (Dec 21) Advisory Group FC(ANM) Asset owners FSPs Market Platform developers WS1A and ON Steering Group

-E Develop prioritised plan to address gaps Review potential solutions / optioneering with delivery timeframes in ED2 Aug - Dec 2021 Consult with stakeholders on the proposed targeted plan to deliver improvements in the provision of curtailment information (Dec 21) Advisory Group FC(ANM) Asset owners FSPs Market Platform developers WS1A and ON Steering Group F Implement Plan 2022 onwards Delivery Plan milestones TBC Advisory Group FC(ANM) Asset owners FSPs Market Platform developers WS1A and ON Steering Group
+F Implement Plan 2022 onwards Delivery Plan milestones TBC Advisory Group FC(ANM) Asset WS1A and ON Steering Group

+owners

+FSPs

+Market Platform developers